mithunvikram/nginx-docker/docs/Nginx-AmazonEks.md

        10.Record the SecurityGroups value for the security group that was created.
 You need this when you create your EKS cluster; this security group is applied to the cross-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your worker nodes.
        11.Record the VpcId for the subnets that were created.
 You need this when you launch your worker node group template.
        12.Record the SubnetIds for the subnets that were created.
 You need this when you create your EKS cluster; these are the subnets that your worker nodes are launched into.

+# To install kubectl for Amazon EKS

+   You have multiple options to download and install kubectl for your operating system.

+   The kubectl binary is available in many operating system package managers, and this option is often much easier than a manual download and install process.
+You can follow the instructions for your specific operating system or package manager in the Kubernetes documentation to install.
+   Amazon EKS also vends kubectl binaries that you can use that are identical to the upstream kubectl binaries with the same version.
+To install the Amazon EKS-vended binary for your operating system, see Installing kubectl.